vitoska26/agrotech_project/README.md

 ![WhatsApp Image 2022-07-14 at 16 48 59](https://user-images.githubusercontent.com/91986255/179002364-831d9659-e40f-41da-9dff-58a7027fa39f.jpeg)

-We created a system that can sense each plant individually using SH sensor for each plant.
-The system can respond very quickly (~several seconds) to humidity changes and irrigate the plant accordingly.
+We created a system that can water each plant individually using sm-capacity sensor for each plant.
+The system can respond very quickly (~several seconds) to changes in the soil and irrigate the plant accordingly.
-We placed the system on 2 pepper crops, 1 tomato and 1 corn.
+We placed the system on 2 pepper plants, 1 tomato plant and 1 corn.

 ## Data analysis
 TODO